- Good Rabbinical Teaching is inherently Relational

-In compassion, the Messiah Ben Joseph died a horribly tormenting death on the accursed tree (configured in the sign of the ancient Hebrew (22nd) Letter of the Tav; shaped like a crude cross).
+In compassion, the Messiah ben Yosef died a horribly tormenting death on the accursed tree (configured in the sign of the ancient Hebrew (22nd) Letter of the Tav; shaped like a crude cross).
 Incredibly, the Righteous One embraced the Holy One’s horrific penalty for sin: His wrath.
-Yeshua embraced all humanity’s sin and allowed Himself to be punished on the accursed tree so that ‘our’ sin might be destroyed in His own perfect, sinless body.
+Yeshua embraced all humanity’s sin and allowed himself to be punished on the accursed tree so that ‘our’ sin might be destroyed in his own perfect, sinless body.
 Out of an immeasurable love for humanity Yeshua became our Korban Pesach.
-He became sin that all who would believe on Him for salvation would be saved.
+He became sin that all who would believe on him for salvation would be saved.

 Messiah is the Suffering Servant:

-Isaiah poignantly describes the Suffering Messiah’s omniscient empathy and (com)passion when he prophecies: “He was despised and forsaken of men, a man of sorrows, and acquainted with grief; and like one from whom men hide their face, He was despised, and we did not esteem Him.
-Surely our griefs He Himself bore, and our sorrows He carried; yet we ourselves esteemed Him stricken, smitten of Elohim, and afflicted.
-But He was pierced through for our transgressions, He was crushed for our iniquities; the chastening for our well-being fell upon Him, and by His scourging we are healed.
-All of us like sheep have gone astray, each of us has turned to his own way; but Adonai has caused the iniquity of us all to fall on Him” (Isaiah 53:3-6).
+Isaiah poignantly describes the Suffering Messiah’s omniscient empathy and (com)passion when he prophecies: “He was despised and forsaken of men, a man of sorrows, and acquainted with grief; and like one from whom men hide their face, he was despised, and we did not esteem him.
+Surely our griefs he himself bore, and our sorrows He carried; yet we ourselves esteemed him stricken, smitten of God, and afflicted.
+But He was pierced through for our transgressions, He was crushed for our iniquities; the chastening for our well-being fell upon him, and by his scourging we are healed.
+All of us like sheep have gone astray, each of us has turned to his own way; but Adonai (the LORD) has caused the iniquity of us all to fall on him” (Isaiah 53:3-6).

 Messiah has experienced our lives in a thorough and comprehensive way:

-Therefore, the Scriptures say of Him, “For we do not have a High Priest who cannot sympathize with our weaknesses, but was in all points tempted as we are” (Hebrews 4:15; Letter to the Hebrews is a Midrash on Psalm 110).
-It is the sinless Yeshua, embracing the sinful lives of humans, that uniquely qualifies Him to be humanity’s Advocate for Salvation.
-If anyone confesses with his mouth that Yeshua is Adonai and believes in His heart that the Almighty has raised Him from the dead (for the forgiveness of sin and gift of eternal life), then he will be delivered from sin and death and granted the gift of eternal Life.
-By this act of faith in Yeshua, the Eternal One is faithful to exchange a person’s sin for the Messiah’s righteousness.
-As the writer of the Letter to Hebrews explains (a midrash on Psalm 110), the worshippers “once purified” (by Yeshua’s once-in-eternity offering for sin) possess “no more consciousness of sin” (Hebrews 10:2).
+Therefore, the Scriptures say of him, “For we do not have a High Priest who cannot sympathize with our weaknesses, but was in all points tempted as we are” (Hebrews 4:15; Letter to the Hebrews is a Midrash on Psalm 110).
+It is the sinless Yeshua, embracing the sinful lives of humans, that uniquely qualifies him to be humanity’s advocate for salvation.
+If anyone confesses with his mouth that Yeshua is Master (HaAdon, the Lord) and believes in his heart that God (Adonai, the LORD) has raised him from the dead (for the forgiveness of sin and gift of eternal life), then he will be delivered from sin and death and granted the gift of eternal life.
+By this act of faith in the Messiah of the LORD our God He is faithful to exchange our sin for the Messiah’s righteousness.
+As the writer of the Letter to Hebrews explains (a midrash on Psalm 110), the worshipers “once purified” (by Yeshua’s once-in-eternity offering for sin) possess “no more consciousness of sin” (Hebrews 10:2).